Pasc99/text2BAinWinConsole/README.md

 - Convert the images into ASCII text files.      via [Ascgen2](https://ascgendotnet.jmsoftware.co.uk/)

-- Read the text file and output the content to Windows Console.
+- Read the text files and output the content to Windows Console 30 frames a second.

 Here is a sample.